 Stories From the Stone House

-Myth can simultaneously illuminate and obfuscate; through the use of metaphor, myths provide ample information while eschewing any literal interpretation.
-Art, like myth, allows us to to experiment and seek that which is psychologically "true" without being rooted to factual reality.
+Myth can simultaneously illuminate and obfuscate: through the use of metaphor, they provide ample information while eschewing any literal interpretation.
+They allow us to experiment and seek that which is psychologically or emotionally "true" without being tied to factual reality.

 This body of work is a suite of etchings that use aquatint techniques and chine-collé to evoke a visual language rooted in myth and fairy-tale.
-The images imply narrative without being attached to specific stories, allowing the viewer to interpret the symbols and make associations.
+The images imply narrative without drawing from specific stories, allowing space to interpret symbols and make associations.